 The Group's auditors have direct access to the Audit and Risk Committee and will bring matters to the attention of the Board if required.

 Regulated functions - Actuarial, Compliance and Internal Audit

-The Audit and Risk Committee, formed during the year, has responsibility for oversight of the key actuarial, compliance and internal audit functions in addition to the risk management arrangements set out above in B3.
+The Audit and Risk Committee has responsibility for oversight of the key actuarial, compliance and internal audit functions in addition to the risk management arrangements set out above in B3.

 Actuarial